BryanHogan/bryanhogan-blog-content/blog/obsidian-zettelkasten.md

 Create a second brain.
 The life-long note taking system Zettelkasten.

 ## What is a Zettelkasten?
-Zettelkasten, or also sometimes called "Luhmann’s slip-box"(?), "evergreen notes" or "smart notes" is a system for life-long note taking.
+Zettelkasten, or also sometimes called "Luhmann’s slip-box", "evergreen notes" or "smart notes" is a system for life-long note taking.
 It is a system to store your notes in a way that scales for your whole life.
 All of your information is stored in an accessible way, a second brain.

 Traditional note taking setups are top-down.
 You define a category, either the name of a folder, the name of a Notion page/section or the name of your textbook.
 Then later on you add notes relating to that topic within that defined group.